Reid Paley: Paley & Francis

 In the fall of 2010 in Nashville, Reid Paley and Black Francis/Frank Black recorded an album of new songwriting collaborations, appearing under the moniker Paley & Francis.

 The Paley & Francis album (also titled Paley & Francis) was produced by Jon Tiven, and features Reid Paley and Black Francis on guitars and vocals, accompanied by Spooner Oldham on piano and David Hood on bass.
 The album was released in October 2011 on Sonic Unyon in North America, and on Cooking Vinyl in the UK and Europe.

 Paley & Francis debuted live in early September 2011 with club performances in Albany NY, Buffalo NY, and Hamilton Ontario (unannounced), and as one of the headliners of Hamilton Ontario's Supercrawl Festival.
 The band for these performances consisted of Reid Paley & Black Francis on guitars and vocals, Eric Eble (of the Reid Paley Trio) on bass, and Dave Varriale on drums.

-The Paley & Francis album is slated for release as a vinyl LP in 2022 by Demon Music Group.
+The Paley & Francis album was re-released as a limited edition vinyl LP by Demon Music Group. in January 2022.